 State Health Plan

-The State Health Plan offers eligible employees two Preferred Provider Organization (PPO) plan options, the 70/30 and 80/20.
+The State Health Plan offers eligible employees two Preferred Provider Organization (PPO) plans, the Standard Plan and the Plus Plan.
 These plans offer coverage for both in-network and out-of-network providers.
-However, visiting an in-network provider lowers deductibles, copays, and coinsurance.
+However, visiting an in-network provider lowers deductibles, copayments, and coinsurance.

 The State Health Plan also offers the High Deductible Health Plan (HDHP), which is a health plan to comply with the federal Affordable Care Act (ACA).
 This plan is only available to employees eligible for coverage under G.S. §135 48.40(e).